FuzionView/FV-Docs/source/SystemOperator.rst

 Feature Classes
 ^^^^^^^^^^^^^^^^^

-Feature Classes are used to identify a feature category known as a **LAYER** in the Ticket Viewer.
+Feature Classes are used to identify a feature category - known as a **LAYER** in Ticket Viewer.
-When a ticket has features in that layer, it is displayed on the map in a specific color to clearly identify them.
+When a ticket has features in that layer, it will be displayed on the map in a specific color to clearly identify it.
+Use the **Pencil** icon to edit and the **Trashcan** icon to delete.

 .. figure:: /_static/SOAdmin4_FeatureClasses1.png
    :alt: Feature Classes identify the Layers in FuzionView
    :class: with-border

    *Feature Classes*

-Use the **Pencil** icon to edit and the **Trashcan** icon to delete.

 Add New Feature Class
 ^^^^^^^^^^^^^^^^^^^^^^^